RKelln/5-directions/public/writing/ppf.md

 In contrast to Descartes and Spinoza, Leibniz attempted to understand the universe by finding the principal components, which he called monads, that could not be divided into smaller parts.
 God was the first monad or monad of monads.
 He applied similar thinking to ideas:

 1. All our ideas are compounded from a very small number of simple ideas, which form the alphabet of human thought.
-2. Complex ideas proceed from these simple ideas by a uniform and symmetrical combination, analogous to arithmetical multiplication.
+2. Complex ideas proceed from these simple ideas by uniform and symmetrical combination, analogous to arithmetical multiplication.

 Leibniz wanted a universal and formal language able to express all mathematical, scientific, and metaphysical concepts.
 It could be used to prove the existence of God and the understanding of all things.